 Find Out Effective Solutions to Bullying in School

-Bullying in schools is a problem that plagues countries around the world, especially in the US and with statistics showing that an average of 30% of children within the academic years of grades 4-12 are affected by some kind of bullying during their life.
+Bullying in schools is a problem that plagues countries worldwide, especially in the US, and with statistics showing that an average of 30% of children within the academic years of grades 4-12 are affected by some kind of bullying during their life.

-What’s more, over 70% of teachers and 70% of students witnessing a bullying event; it’s safe to say it’s gone past the point where change needs to happen.
+What’s more, over 70% of teachers and 70% of students witness a bullying event; it’s safe to say it’s gone past the point where change needs to happen.

-Today, we’re going to help spread awareness by identifying three common examples of bullying that takes place in a school, as well as three possible solutions to stop these happening again.
-Let’s combat bullying once and for all.
+Today, we’re going to help spread awareness by identifying three common examples of bullying that takes place in a school, as well as three possible solutions to stop these from happening again.
+Let’s combat bullying in school once and for all.

 Examples of Bullying in Schools

-Without being able to identify bullying when it’s happening, or even before it takes place, we’re not going to be able to stop it, which is why it’s so important for everyone to know exactly what constitutes as bullying in the first place.
+Without identifying bullying when it’s happening, or even before it takes place, we’re not going to be able to stop it, which is why it’s so important for everyone to know exactly what constitutes bullying in the first place.
 Here are some examples;

 Perhaps the most common example of bullying in schools is when things get physical.
-This is typically a large student picking on a smaller student, and it can range anywhere between a pacing shove to punching and kicking.
-Any kind of aggressive, non-consensual physical interaction can be physically bullying.
+This is typically a large student picking on a smaller student, and it can range anywhere from a pacing shove to punching and kicking.
+Any kind of aggressive, non-consensual physical interaction can be physical bullying.

-This could come in many forms, such as posting a video, writing a text comment, private messaging through direct messages or sharing media files.
-Due to teens being more and more connected on a daily basis, and the ability to remain anonymous through ‘trolling’, this is an increasing problem.
+This could come in many forms, such as posting a video, writing a text comment, private messaging through direct messages, or sharing media files.
+This is an increasing problem because teens are more and more connected daily and the ability to remain anonymous through ‘trolling’.

 Exactly what you imagine it to be, verbal bullying is the action of using words or phrases to harm another person.
-This could range from using swear words aggressively, calling someone a name to gain control over them, or belittling, hurting or demonising another individual.
+This could range from using swear words aggressively, calling someone a name to gain control over them, belittling, hurting, or demonizing another individual.

-Usually considered more serious, this includes using racial slurs, sexualised remarks or, in some cases, stereotyping.
+Usually considered more serious, this includes using racial slurs, sexualized remarks, or, in some cases, stereotyping.
 Insults can also be made on how someone looks, a certain feature about them, any disabilities they may have, or how they behave and act.

-Another increasing form of bullying, this is where an individual or group of people bully using harmful terms or humiliate someone using sexualised references.
+Another increasing form of bullying is where an individual or group of people bully using harmful terms or humiliate someone using sexualized references.
 This can be a mixture of all the examples of bullying above and can be verbal or physical.

-This can include non-consensual touching, name-calling, harassment of physical appearance or sexuality or the use of derogatory terms.
+This can include non-consensual touching, name-calling, harassment, or physical appearance or sexuality, or the use of derogatory terms.
 This is common in the forms of ‘slut-shaming’ or unsolicited ‘sexting’.

 3 Possible Solutions to Bullying in School

-Since bullying is such a common situation to occur in schools around the world, there are many students, teachers and parents who are looking for proactive solutions to counter the epidemic.
+Since bullying is such a common situation to occur in schools worldwide, there are many students, teachers, and parents looking for proactive solutions to counter the epidemic.
 Fortunately, there are multiple ways to go about this.
 Today, we’ll explore three of them.

 #1 - Engage in Open, Honest Conversation

-Perhaps the most important way to approach bullying in schools is the make sure everybody is talking about it honestly.
-If you feel your child is being bullied, you’ll want to make sure they’re able to talk to you about it honestly and won’t have to feel pressured or as though they have to hide anything.
+Perhaps the most important way to approach bullying in schools is to make sure everybody talks honestly.
+If you feel your child is being bullied, you’ll want to make sure they can talk to you about it honestly and won’t have to feel pressured or as though they have to hide anything.

-Talk to your children about how they should be treating others, and how they should show respect to other people.
+Talk to your children about how they should treat others and show respect to other people.
 If they feel like being mean to someone else, they should have the ability to move away from the situation.